HelloFresh: Business

 HelloFresh's business model is to prepare the ingredients needed for a meal, and deliver them to customers, who must then cook the meal using recipe cards, which can take around 30–50 minutes.
 It generally provides about three two-person meals a week for about $60 to $70.
 Each week, about 45 recipes are offered for users to choose from.
 In several markets, HelloFresh provides "Rapid Box" meals which take only 20 minutes to prepare.
 Their Factor brand competes in the ready-to-eat market, with not-frozen meals requiring about 2 minutes of preparation.

 HelloFresh previously offered a wine-subscription service, based on that of its competitor Blue Apron.
 This subscription, HelloFresh Wine Club started at $14.83 per bottle or $89 for the whole month (includes 6 bottles of wine).
 With the Wine Club, customers could also pick between All Reds, All White, or a Mixed Box (Red and White) for their wine.

 In March 2018, HelloFresh announced their acquisition of Green Chef, a USDA-certified organic meal-kit company.
 HelloFresh planned to use the acquisition to offer the largest selection of meal plans and diets for consumers on the market, adding Green Chef's organic vegan and gluten-free menus, including those plans compliant with Paleo and Keto diets.
 In 2020, HelloFresh acquired ready-made meal company Factor75 (since rebranded to just Factor) for $277 million.
 Factor was founded in 2013 and produces fresh pre-cooked meals with a focus on health and nutrition.

 The company's US operations were responsible for 60% of revenues as of November 2017, and it has approximately 44% of the American market.

-HelloFresh has operations in the United States, Canada, United Kingdom, Australia, Germany, Austria, Switzerland, The Netherlands, Belgium, Luxembourg, Sweden, Norway, Denmark, France, Italy, New Zealand, Spain and Ireland.

 HelloFresh offers partnership opportunities, including in-store, affiliate, and corporate partnerships.

 In March 2025, HelloFresh announced the closure of its distribution center in Grand Prairie, TX.
 This follows the 2024 closure of a distribution facility in the Atlanta area, part of the company’s cost-cutting program.